GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/proppantSlotTest/Example.rst

 Proppant transport solver
 ---------------------------

 GEOSX is a multi-physics platform.
 Different combinations of physics solvers available in the code can be applied in different regions of the domain and be functional at different stages of the simulation.
-The ``Solvers`` tag in the XML file is used to list and parameterize these solvers.
+The ``Solvers`` tag in the XML file is used to define these solvers.

 To specify a coupling between two different solvers, we define and characterize each single-physics solver separately.
 Then, we customize a *coupling solver* between these single-physics